smogon/damage-calc/README.md

 $ cd calc && npm install
 ```

-Next, run `node build` from the root directory of the your clone of this repository.
+Next, run `node build` from the root directory of your clone of this repository.
 This should
 run `npm run compile` in the `calc/` subdirectory to compile the `@smoogon/calc` package from
 TypeScript to JavaScript that can be run in the browser, and then compile the 'templated' HTML
-and copy everything into the top level `dist/` folder.
+and copy everything into the top-level `dist/` folder.
 To then view the UI, open `dist/index.html` -
-simply double clicking on the file from your operating system's file manager UI should open it in
+simply double-clicking on the file from your operating system's file manager UI should open it in
 your default browser.

 ```sh